Skip to the main content.

 Three main strategies exist to complete idea validation.
 We recommend you complete all three to set your business up for success.

-1. Competitor Validation
+1. Competitor validation

 How many similar businesses or competitors exist in the market?
 Even if you have an extremely unique idea to solve a common pain point, alternative solutions probably exist and you need to know the size of that market.
 Take inventory of startups and established companies and ask these questions: